Active, Demanding Faculty

 The art history faculty are active researchers who believe in the importance of student responsibility.
 Art history majors will be challenged to build intellectual muscles in classrooms led by professionals who are up-to-date in their knowledge and pedagogies.

-Khristin Landry-Montes, Instructor in Art History, specializes in mesoamerican art.
-Landry-Montes is finishing her doctoral degree in the School of Art and Art History at the University of Illinois Chicago.
+Prof. Khristin Landry-Montes, Assistant Professor in Art History, specializes in mesoamerican art.
 Her dissertation entitled, “An Integrated Life: Art, Architecture and Society at Mayapán, the Last Maya Capital,” explores relationships between visual culture and phenomenology.
 Individual chapters focus on practices of architectural and artistic copying and reuse, relationships between built sites and sacred natural environments, and the representation of human sacrifice in public art.
 Her additional interests include the exhibition of American Indian objects in museums, contemporary Maya identity and practices of creating social memory, and the interrelationships between art and social justice.
 Recent publications include an article, co-written with Dr. Jeff Kowalski, “On Practices of Inclusion and Exclusion: Exhibiting Native American, Maya, and African Objects at the Field Museum and Art Institute of Chicago” in the International Journal of the Inclusive Museum.
-This fall, she has been invited to speak at two international conferences including the Coloquio Internacional de Estudios sobre Culturas Originarias de América in Havana, Cuba where she will present a paper focusing on the reuse of archaeological sites by contemporary Maya in Yucatan and the symposium, Inside the Ritual: Approaches, Practices and Representations in the Arts in Montreal, Canada where she will provide a talk on the use of sacred landscapes by the ancient and contemporary Maya in Yucatan.
+She was invited to speak at two international conferences including the Coloquio Internacional de Estudios sobre Culturas Originarias de América in Havana, Cuba where she presented a paper focusing on the reuse of archaeological sites by contemporary Maya in Yucatan and the symposium, Inside the Ritual: Approaches, Practices and Representations in the Arts in Montreal, Canada where she provided a talk on the use of sacred landscapes by the ancient and contemporary Maya in Yucatan.